 - Dinner Auction and the Giving Fair) and each event requires about 6 weeks of heavier engagement in the lead up to the event itself.
 It's a lot of fun, we work as a team, and everyone's contributions count as essential, no matter what gifts and strengths you have to offer!
 Committee Members also are asked to participate to Outreach's other more regular ongoing activities (i.e. senior lunch etc.).

-- All members are encouraged to participate in creative visioning sessions for how to grow and improve the work of Outreach - this year for example, we anticipate re-positioning Outreach's role in the church to integrate service across all the church's efforts.
+- All members are encouraged to participate in creative visioning sessions for how to grow and improve the work of Outreach and Social Action - this year for example, we anticipate re-positioning Outreach's role in the church to integrate service across all the church's efforts.
 We also hope to introduce new opportunities and services to support the Giving fair efforts over the course of the year (i.e. Outreach newsletter, speakers' series or beneficiary presentations, etc.).

 - Time and commitment to serve, not just observe.